B4rtware/2do4you/README.md

 ## Setup Mariadb

-- Its not intigrated into the repo of the standard jessie release (above jessie its integrated) visit this site to add it into your repos: https://downloads.mariadb.org/mariadb/repositories
+- it's not intigrated into the repo of the standard jessie release (above jessie its integrated) visit this site to add it into your repos: https://downloads.mariadb.org/mariadb/repositories

 ## django database